happypeter/githome/wiki.md

   githome, Putty included.
 If I want the meterial+labor, it is 25RMB/sqm, githome is around 120sqm(wall surface), so it's 3000RMB for water proof painting.
-- May Hire: 20RMB/sqm for the false ceiling with plaster board.
 - Excavator for cow feeders, trench, hole 900RMB